damianhakert/damianhakert.github.io/source/_posts/2016-01-12-gitlab-8-dot-3-4-released.markdown

 [GitLab 8.3.3](/2016/01/11/gitlab-8-dot-3-dot-3-released/) depends on gitlab-workhorse 0.5.3 which has an [API routing bug](https://gitlab.com/gitlab-org/gitlab-workhorse/issues/14).
-We have just release GitLab 8.3.4 and gitlab-workhorse 0.5.4 to fix the routing bug.
+We have just released GitLab 8.3.4 and gitlab-workhorse 0.5.4 to fix the routing bug.

 <!-- more -->